Pulborough to Petworth Walk

 If you are finishing the walk in Petworth (and not visiting Petworth House) there are several tea places in the town.
 Three places just off the central Market Square are Coco Café & Sugar Lounge (01798-344006; open to 4pm Fri–Mon, closed Tue–Thu); Cherry's Deli & Bakery (01798-343634; open to 5pm Mon–Sat, closed Sun); and Tiffins Tearoom (01798-344560; open to 4pm Tue–Sun; closed Mon).
 A little further away The Hungry Guest Cafe (01798-344564; open to 5pm Wed–Sat, 4pm Sun; closed Mon & Tue) is attached to the Newlands House Gallery on Pound Street.

 The suggested place to stop for refreshment on the Circular Walk is the White Hart (01798-874903) at Stopham Bridge, a picturesque spot by the River Arun 2¼ km before the finish.
-There are only some fast food shops near Pulborough station, although the taxi office has been known to sell hot drinks and snacks.
-The nearest place in the town centre is a Thai Restaurant & Bar about 250m from the bottom of Station Approach, River Moon (01798-874141).
+There are only some fast food shops near Pulborough station, but a five-minute walk along the A283 towards the centre of the village would take you past a couple of places: River Moon (01798-874141), a Thai Restaurant & Bar; and Macklin's Bar (07930-988666; closed Mon), a new cocktail and wine bar by the junction with the A29.

 If you finish in Fittleworth the only possible refreshment place is the Fittleworth Stores, a community-run village shop which includes a café; this tends to close in mid-afternoon but takeaway drinks are available while the shop is open.